-The traditional value culture of industry experience, record of success and client service continues to be important to clients.
-But its gravitas has been redefined — with some clients in a seismic way.
 “They are now table stakes to be invited to and kept in the conversation,” according to David Cambria, Global Director of Operations for Law, Compliance and Government Relations at Archer Daniels Midland Company.
 Cambria said he believes the recalibration is due, in part, because in-house legal departments are undergoing their own value culture assessment.
 “The legal department is continuously striving to improve how it can redefine value to its internal business clients in a meaningful way.”

 So what value factors amount to more than table stakes?
 The short answer is — it depends.
 “Value is always defined by the client and it’s defined at two levels — at the relationship and at the matter-specific level,” explains Stuart Dodds, Director of Global Pricing and Legal Project Management at Baker & McKenzie LLP.
 “It includes a very broad checklist and each client checks different boxes.”
 But there are factors that are consistently checked-off.